mmistakes/minimal-mistakes/_posts/2023-07-29-oauth-authentication-scala-http4s.md

 ![permission](../images/oauth/authorize.png)

-Once authorization is provided, you will be redirected to our application with the following response.
+Once authorization is provided, you will be redirected to our application with a similar response.

 ![response](../images/oauth/response.png)